gvwilson/thirdbit/src/fiction/santas/index.md

 The burly santa growled and pulled his ax off his back with a complicated shrug.
-The santa on the stairs struggled to her feet.
+The santa on the stairs struggled to her feet with a curse.
-"They're here," she spat.
+"Sorry, sensei.
+The flips must have followed us through."

 "So it appears,"
 Gran-Granna Tumbly said grimly.